bitovi/academy/src/typescript/7-interfaces.md

 ## Interfaces in TypeScript

 An interface in TypeScript is a way to define the shape an entity should adhere to.
 An interface defines the members - properties, methods, and events.
 It may be easy to think of it as the signature of an API.
-It's worth noting that interfaces aren't transpiled into our output JavaScript, they're simply used for typechecking during the development process.
+It’s worth noting that interfaces aren’t transpiled into our output JavaScript, they’re simply used for typechecking during the development process.

 @sourceref ./7-1-interface.ts
 @codepen

 ## Optional Properties

-Some times all properties on an object don't need to be required, using the ``?`` lets us tell the TypeScript compiler which properties aren't required.
+Some times all properties on an object don’t need to be required, using the ``?`` lets us tell the TypeScript compiler which properties aren’t required.

 @sourceref ./7-2-optional.ts
 @highlight 4